cybertraining-dsc/reu2022/project/ai/4-mobility.md

 This section discusses the mobility in Industry

 1. Industry being transformed by a) Autonomy (AI) and b) Electric power
-2. Established Organizations can't change
+2. Established Organizations cannot change
     -   General Motors (employees: 225,000 in 2016 to around 180,000
         in 2018) finds it hard to compete with Tesla (42000 employees)
     -   Market value GM was half the market value of Tesla at the start